googlebaba01/Car_management_/README.md

-# Car Hub
+# Car Management System

 ## Description
-This Django project is a Car Dealership Management System.
+This Django project is a Car Management System.
 It allows users to add and manage cars, brands, and comments.
 Users can also purchase cars and leave comments on specific cars.

 ## Features
 - Car Management: Add, edit, and delete cars with details like brand, description, image, price, and quantity.